clearmatics/zeth/pyClient/README.md

 (env)$ zeth deposit 10
 ```

-Note that for this deposit to be reflected in Alice's client direectory, she
+Note that for this deposit to be reflected in Alice's client directory, she must
-must sync with the blockchain as described below.
+sync with the blockchain as described below.

 ## Receiving transactions